ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-applications-index-page/README.md

 });
 ```

 Now signed in users can bypass the homepage and go right to their applications.
 Test this now!
 Ensure you are signed in, and navigate to the home page.
-Instead of seeing the content in `index.ejs` you should be redirected to the new route we just created and see your "Hello applications index route!" response.
+Instead of seeing the content in `index.ejs` you should be redirected to the new route we just created and see the **Hello applications index route!** response.
 Let's replace that simple response with a full page next!

 ### Render the applications index template